RiverMcCarthy/Socket_Communication/README.md

 ## To Do
-* Optimise file comparison to adjust similarity threshold The file comparison currently only returns a boolean of the file similarity which is problematic as this prevents interigation of file modifications.
-With more time, these issues could be resolved by using an alternative library to assess the similarity of the file contents.
+* Optimise file comparison to adjust similarity threshold The file comparison currently only compares lines to check for file duplication.
+File comparison criteria can be integrated to fit the use case of the application.
 * Add optional features to allow force backup requests